trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 Here it is important that the `timeout_timestamp` or `timeout_height` takes into account the proposal's end time.
 Alternatively both of the timeout values can be set to `0`.

 Further it is important that the field `register_ica` is set to `"true"` the first time you create an AutoTX.
-This will register an Interchain Account from Trustless Hub on the destination chain.
+This will register an Interchain Account from Intento on the destination chain.

 A message in the `auto_tx["msgs"]` array can be like the following MsgSend: